-The crags of Giggleswick South (near Settle), Robin Proctor's Scar (near Clapham) and Foredale Quarry (near Stainforth) provide easier mid-grade sport climbing in the area.
-Giggleswick is especially popular because it's quick drying and catches the sun, although parking is very limited.
+The crags of Giggleswick South (near Settle) and Robin Proctor’s Scar (near Clapham) provide easier mid-grade sport climbing in the area.
+Giggleswick is especially popular because it’s quick drying and catches the sun, although parking is very limited.
 Castlebergh Crag, above the North Yorkshire town of Settle is also well worth a climb, with 24 newly created and fully bolted routes.

 Have a go

 September is a great time of year to get out on to the limestone crags.
 The crags should be dry, as there is little water seepage at this time of year and most of the crags are in southerly locations, catching any available sun and the overhangs mean they can miss the rain too!
 In recent years many people have managed to get routes in during warm February days too.